hupster/modsync/README.md

 **FTP server**

-The FTP server should contain the files referenced to in modsync.xml, the config file itself, and the mod directory to keep in sync.
+The FTP server should contain the files referenced to in modsync.xml, the config file itself, and the directories to keep in sync.
 For the settings listed above the file structure would be:

 ```
 config/